phuclhv/Small-Projects/README.md

 # Small-Projects
-List of applications I made
+List of small, non-commercial I made for fun or practices.